Contents Functions Index Previous Next PDF

 read

-This reads files based on their standard ANSYS extension.
+This command reads files based on their standard ANSYS extension.

-ANSYS does not store boundary conditions in the .rst files so that these cannot be imported.
+ANSYS does not store boundary conditions in the .rst files so that these can only be imported from .cdb file.
 If you only have fixed boundary conditions, you can easily generate those with

 model=ans2sdt('buildup test'); % read model